- What is it?

 Surgical treatments range from removing the endometrial tissues via laparoscopy to removing the uterus, called a hysterectomy, often with the ovaries (called an oophorectomy).
 Surgery classified as "conservative" removes the endometrial growths, adhesions and scar tissue associated with endometriosis without removing any organs.
 Conservative surgery may be done with a laparoscope or, if necessary, through an abdominal incision.

 Laparoscopy.
 During a laparoscopy, an outpatient surgery also referred to as "belly-button surgery," the surgeon views the inside of the abdomen through a tiny lighted telescope inserted through one or more small incisions in the abdomen.
-From there, the surgeon may destroy endometrial tissue with heat, laser or by cutting it out.
+From there, the surgeon may destroy endometrial tissue with electrical, ultrasound-generated or laser energy or by cutting it out.
 There is a risk of scar tissue, which could lead to infertility, making pain worse, or damaging other pelvic structures.
 Surgery to remove endometriosis involving the ureters and bowel can be especially complex and requires a high degree of surgical skill.

 Laparotomy.
 A laparotomy is similar to a laparoscopy but is more extensive, involving a full abdominal incision and a longer recovery period.